EugeneNorko/test_GoIT/README.md

 </ul>

 Tweet cards are interactive.
 You can click the follow button and the cards will change.
 See for yourself!
+A tweet page also has pages.
+The selected page is saved into the localStorage and after refreshing the page you can see the same cards.

 I have used those technologies: